mayonorris/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -name "*.js" -type f -delete: deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+find . -mindepth 1 -type d | wc -l : counts the number of directories and sub-directories in the current directory.

+The current and parent directories should not be taken into account, Hidden directories should be counted